JohnnyFee/johnnyfee.github.io/source/_posts/2015-06-18-wordpress-security.md

 #### wp_verify_nonce($nonce, $action = -1)

-This function is used to verify that the correct nonce was used within the allocated time limit.``` If the correct nonce is passed into this function and everything checks out OK, then the function will return a value that evaluates to `true`.<sup>[</sup>23] If not, it will return `false`.
+This function is used to verify that the correct nonce was used within the allocated time limit.
+If the correct nonce is passed into this function and everything checks out OK, then the function will return a value that evaluates to `true`.
+If not, it will return `false`.
 This function is located in _wp-includes/pluggable.php_:

 * $nonce—A required string of the nonce value being used to verify.
 * $action—An optional string or int that should be descriptive to what is taking place and should match the action from when the nonce was created.